invisiblethreat/go-pushover/README.md

 A Golang package for sending notifications via https://api.pushover.net.

-This library is a mashup of https://github.com/bdenning/go-pushover and https://github.com/gregdel/pushover.
+This library is a mash-up of https://github.com/bdenning/go-pushover and https://github.com/gregdel/pushover.
 Neither did exactly what I wanted, in the way that I wanted.

-## Package Example
+## Library Example

 You can use the pushover package within your Golang applications as follows: